The holidays can be a time of extreme foodie pleasure - but that also often comes along with extreme foodie pressure.

 The opportunity to share food with family and friends can be one of stress instead of fun.
 Here are some holiday time tips to take your brain from stressful to mindful in the kitchen this year.

-- Too many hens in the hen house?
-If you have a big family and find yourself stressed that both grandma's, all 6 aunts and 4 sisters need to be in the kitchen at all times to 'help out', make sure to have drawn some boundaries before hand.
+Too many hens in the hen house?
+If you have a big family and find yourself stressed that both grandma's, uncles all 4 aunts and 3 kids need to be in the kitchen at all times to 'help out', make sure to have drawn some boundaries before hand.
 If you are the main cook it is your responsibility to have the kitchen run your way, which means less stress for you.
 If you're not the main cook, then roll with it and see point #2 above!

 Our digestive system (and whole body) works better when we aren't in 'fight or flight' mode and are in that lovely relaxed place.
 You know the one where you go to when someone tells you to go to your happy place?
 That sexy beach or hammock or garden or spa?
 That one.
 Going there in your mind is enough to help bring you back down to calm.